To alter, extend, build or change the use of premises you may need to apply for planning permission.

 Advice and guidance

-You must contact us before going ahead with any development.
-For general advice, please call.
+For general guidance on the scope of advice we can provide, please call Planning.
 Otherwise, write or email, including a dimensioned sketch drawing of proposals with a location plan.

 Planning permission is usually granted in line with the Local Development Plan.